paskal98/lightsoutSolver/README.md

 # lightsoutSolver
-Solver that use thre algorithmus to solve: BFS, DFS, Greedy Search, A*
+Solver that use three algorithms to solve: BFS, DFS, Greedy Search, A*

-Solver for puzzle game LightsOut